The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 LTV = $65 x 3.2 x 2.5 = $520

-This formula is a reasonable starting point, but it has significant limitations.
-It uses averages that obscure massive variation between customer segments, it assumes static behavior, and it does not account for the time value of money.
+This is a reasonable starting point but has real limitations.
+It uses averages that obscure massive variation between segments, it assumes static behavior, and it ignores the time value of money.

 The Margin-Adjusted LTV Formula